POL - 01.04.2 Sexual Misconduct, Interpersonal Violence, and Discrimination Policy

 12. Training

 The University will ensure that the Title IX Coordinator and all investigators, Hearing Officer(s), informal resolution facilitators, and other decision-makers involved in the processes set forth in this Policy receive training on the definition of Title IX sexual harassment, the scope of the University’s education programs or activities, how to conduct an investigation and grievance process, including hearings, appeals, and informal resolution processes, as applicable, and how to serve as an impartial, non-biased manner (without any conflict of interest) that ensures due process protections for all parties, and promotes accountability.
 Training will include information on any technology to be used during a live hearing and issues of relevance related to questions and evidence.
-The University will maintain a file of all training materials for a period of seven (7) years and will make the training materials publicly available on the University’s website, subject to any intellectual property ownership rights of any training materials provided by third parties.
+The University will maintain a file of all training materials for a period of seven (7) years and will make the training materials available for review upon request, subject to any intellectual property ownership rights of any training materials provided by third parties.

 13. Options for Assistance and Support Services